livia-ai/livia-ai-3d-plotting/README.md

   Not yet functional. <br>
   Tries to combine all 3 datasets into one big one and peform the same tasks as above.

+- **downproject_se.py**

+  Loads full sentence embedding, down-projects it to d dimensions and saves ut with the museum-id for every sample .

 ## Some minor enhancements/questions